-(Protip: If you have a hard time determining what is 1oz of fluid – if you have a medicine cap lying around those usually are 1oz – just make sure you dispose of it afterwards so you don’t consume any oil accidentally when you are sick!)
+(Protip: If you have a hard time determining what is 1oz of fluid – if you have a medicine cap lying around, those usually are 1oz – just make sure you dispose of it afterward so you don’t consume any oil accidentally when you are sick!)

-As mentioned in the essential oils section above – I very VERY much recommend that you add essential oils slowly and carefully to your recipe.
-Especially if you have very sensitive skin.
+As mentioned in the essential oils section above – I very VERY much recommend that you add essential oils slowly and carefully to your recipe–specially if you have very sensitive skin.

 Two parts actually:

-You don’t want to waste a bit of the oil that your creating.
-It’s heartbreaking to throw out a bad batch of beard oil
+You don’t want to waste a bit of the oil that you’re creating.
+It’s heartbreaking to throw out a bad batch of beard oil.

 When mixing your oils together, you should write down the proportions that you use along the way.